National Weather Service: 20th century

+NEXRAD (Next Generation Radar), a system of Doppler radars deployed to improve the detection and warning time of severe local storms, replaced the WSR-57 and WSR-74 systems between 1988 and 1997.

+21st century

+In 2025, the National Weather Service was deeply affected by cuts to NOAA under the second presidency of Donald Trump, including staff being laid off, contracts with universities being cancelled, and restrictions on exchanges with other national weather services.
+Entering hurricane season, 30 National Weather Service offices were without a chief meteorologist, in part due to Trump administration layoffs.

+On August 28, 2025, President Trump signed an executive order, which dissolved the NWS Employee Union, and determined the National Weather Service "to have as a primary function intelligence, counterintelligence, investigative, or national security work".
+The White House justified this decision by stating that the National Weather Service provides "weather and climate data that inform the weather forecasting used to plan U.S. military deployments.
+Weather forecasts have long been critical factor [sic] in the success or failure of military operations."

 Forecast sub-organizations

 The NWS, through a variety of sub-organizations, issues different forecasts to users, including the general public.
 Although, throughout history, text forecasts have been the means of product dissemination, the NWS has been using more forecast products of a digital, gridded, image or other modern format.
 Each of the 122 Weather Forecast Offices (WFOs) send their graphical forecasts to a national server to be compiled in the National Digital Forecast Database (NDFD).
 The NDFD is a collection of common weather observations used by organizations and the public, including precipitation amount, temperature, and cloud cover among other parameters.
-In addition to viewing gridded weather data via the internet, users can download and use the individual grids using a "GRIB2 decoder" which can output data as shapefiles, netCDF, GrADS, float files, and comma separated variable files.
+In addition to viewing gridded weather data via the internet, users can download and use the individual grids using a "GRIB2 decoder" which can output data as shapefiles, netCDF, GrADS, float files, and comma-separated value files.
 Specific points in the digital database can be accessed using an XML SOAP service.